 If, like me, you rushed the electrical connections on your trailer, caravan or boat trailer.
-Take an hour out of your time and do it correctly.
+Please take an hour out of your time and do it correctly.

 Is an ounce of prevention worth a ton of cure?
 Absolutely!

-In conclusion, soldered electrical joints ensures a 100% effective electrical system.
+In conclusion, soldered electrical joints ensure a 100% effective electrical system.